ryan-mcclue/ryan-mcclue/src/knowledge.md

 USB-4, PCI5, DDR5 emerging standards.

-hierarchy:topology
-p2p:(mesh, bus)
-client-server:star

 Silicon carbide power supplies more efficient

-Hardware subscription issues: lack of connectivity no use, DDOS servers render inoperable, company liquidates and bricks
+Hardware subscription issues:
+lack of connectivity no use, DDOS servers render inoperable, company liquidates and bricks

-Unfortunate that 'true security' makes things more complex and inconvenient, e.g. yubikey

-Oh dear, Java is not dying out  (state of the octoverse) Frequent STMicroelectronics newsletter coverage of IoT (and the many, many protocols) and machine learning indicative of trend in industry

 Hi-fi audio.
 Newer terms to mean higher fidelity/data resolution new OLED TVs (contrast, blacks).
 QLED/QNED (brightness) is a adding a 'quantom dot' layer into the white LED backlight LCD sandwich

-5.1 means 5 speakers, 1 subwoofer
-woofer, subwoofer, speaker, tweeter

-Are we moving down the road of homogenous, e.g. specifically target CPU or GPU or hetereogenous programming, e.g. CUDA
+Hetereogenous programming is CPU or GPU, e.g. CUDA

 Bitcoin is a Ponzi scheme as almost no one actually uses it in transactions, and is purely speculative.
 Does not create anything.
 Interesting manifestation of capitalism.